 This documentation should include coach layouts, so the tester receiving a reservation reply should be able to check the detailed place specifications (e.g. window places,..)

-Documentation on known errors in the test environment

-The known errors should be listed to avoid retests of already known problems.

-This documentation should be updated during the complete test period.

 Documentation of obligatory test cases

-This documentation gives a list of test cases that .
+This documentation gives a list of test cases that have to be passed successfully.
 For each test case the complete data for the request messages have to be specified.
 Each test case should have a unique identifier.
 If accounting data or tickets (by fax or scanned) should be returned for further checks, this should be noted in the test description.

 Documentation on additional information required for testing e.g. terminal numbers to trace, …